DireSir/4chan_questions_bot/README.md

-erm, create "SECRETS.json" with a BOT_TOKEN key inside it. it should be a string that you get from bot father.
+erm, create "SECRETS.json" with a BOT_TOKEN key inside it. it should be a string that you get from bot father. run main.py. oh, and don't forget pip install -r reqs.txt